Algebreaker/PulseWaveform/README.md

 We interpolate a cubic spline of the provided data points `sfunction <- splinefun(1:length(undetrended), undetrended, method = "natural")` and take its first derivative
-`deriv1 <- sfunction(seq(1, length(undetrended)), deriv = 1)`. *I can't remember why we use the "aspiecepoly" as well?*
+`deriv1 <- sfunction(seq(1, length(undetrended)), deriv = 1)`.
 Then the maximum of the first derivative, called the W point(s) are found:
 `w <- find_w(d1p = deriv1Poly, deriv1 = deriv1, sp = splinePoly, sr = samplingRate)`
 ![](Wpoint.png)
 Beat segmentation is based on the correct identification of the W points.
-Next U, V and O are detected. *We should probably have a little figure like the one above earlier on?*
+Next U, V and O are detected.
 Based on the O points we remove a baseline in order to filter out low frequency modulation of the signal without altering the morphology of individual waveforms.
 ![](baseline.png)

 The `sep_beats` function then takes care of some rudimentary cleaning procedures - plotting options of the outliers can be added by setting `q = TRUE`:
 - long waves (where a distance of more than two waves (Os) was counted as one) are removed  provided the waves to either side of them are not similarly long (if so there is a plotting option to make a manual decision)
-- abnormally high amplitude *this is currently not being run, check again after debugging*
+- abnormally high amplitude
 - waves that have a second systolic upstroke are removed
 - waves that fall below the O-O threshold (currently hardcoded to 4?) are excluded
-- waves that deviate more than 2 SDs from the average in their residuals *Haven't mentioned residuals here yet*
+- waves that deviate more than 2 SDs from the average in their residuals
 - waves that deviate more than 5 standard deviatiosn from the average wave (calculated after all of the above are already excluded) are removed
 - when `subset == T` is only necessary for the identification of a subset of data with an autonomic arousal manipulation (based on inter.beat intervals)

-In the next step, in the `FindStartParams` function each beat is modelled as a composition of three peaks (S, D and N) with parameters determining the amplitude, timing and width of each within the dataframe `beat`: `STime`, `SAmplitude` `SWidth` and so forth. *Given we call it R1 peak in the paper we probably need to rename the parameter?* Initial parameters are estimated using the excess of each beat which is what is left once the assumed decay towards a variable baseline is factored out:
+In the next step, in the `FindStartParams` function each beat is modelled as a composition of three peaks (S, D and N) with parameters determining the amplitude, timing and width of each within the dataframe `beat`: `STime`, `SAmplitude` `SWidth` and so forth.
+Initial parameters are estimated using the excess of each beat which is what is left once the assumed decay towards a variable baseline is factored out:
 `excess[1] = data[1,2] - (baseline + config.rate*(yPrev-baseline))`

 The width of each peak is initialised at 0.25 i.e. `par[4] <- 0.25`.